-Evaluating the reports of 5 years, it’s expected that the prices on silver will increase up to 300 percent.
+Evaluating the reports of 5 years, it’s expected that the silver prices will increase up to 300 %.
 According to the latest report, silver prices are assumed to be jumping at 33.75 an ounce.

-In 2011, India and China’s net imports climbed a new record.
-Once upon a time, China was a record exporter of silver, but it has now become a major silver importer where up to 70% of China’s silver requirements are because of industrial sectors.
+In 2011, India and China’s net imports climbed to a new record.
+Once upon a time, China was a record exporter of silver.
+Still, it has become a major silver importer where up to 70% of China’s silver requirements are because of industrial sectors.

-China is the third leading producer of mined-silver in the world.
-It is a key consumer of the precious metal as the country’s large part of silver is mainly used by the manufacturing sectors.
+China is the third leading producer of mined silver in the world.
+It is a key consumer of the precious metal as its large part of silver is mainly used by the manufacturing sectors.

-In 2012, Chinese silver mining has witnessed a significant growth and development because of technological strides in exploration as well huge growth in the production.
-This has proved to be great for the country because it has brought a wide scope in the indigenous market.
+In 2012, Chinese silver mining witnessed significant growth and development because of technological strides in exploration and huge production growth.
+This has proved to be great for the country because it has brought a wide scope into the indigenous market.

-The white metal is being used for manufacturing of home electronics and electrical appliances, which use several kinds of silver-based solders.
+The white metal is being used to manufacture home electronics and electrical appliances, which use several kinds of silver-based solders.
 Demand for silver is increasing in China, especially in industrial and jewellery areas.

-Up to 70% of China’s industrial uses include the production of solar batteries, water purification systems, cell phones, circuit boards, plasma TVs and radio frequency identification devices.
+Up to 70% of China’s industrial uses include solar batteries, water purification systems, cell phones, circuit boards, plasma TVs and radio frequency identification devices.

-China has emerged as the top consumer of silver in the world as well as witnessed a notable growth in 5 years.
-In 2011, the demand for silver soared because of increasing demand for the white metal in industrial sectors as well in the domestic market, especially the jewellery industry.
+China has emerged as the top consumer of silver in the world and witnessed a notable growth in 5 years.
+In 2011, the demand for silver soared because of the increasing demand for white metal in industrial sectors and the domestic market, especially the jewellery industry.

-One big reason for increasing demand for silver is its valuable importance as a storage metal.
+One big reason for the rising demand for silver is its valuable importance as a storage metal.